Characters of Henry Danger and Danger Force: Missy Martin

 Missy (Glee Dango) is a big fan of Kid Danger who dreams of becoming his sidekick who was introduced in Henry Danger: The Movie.
 In an attempt to bring him back upon thinking that he died, Missy ended up involving him in a great adventure through her fictional stories after she made off with the R.A.D. (short for Reality Altering Device) from Evil Science Corp.

 Recurring

 Gooch

-Gooch (Duncan Bravo) is the cashier at "Junk 'n' Stuff", who works with Captain Man.
+Gooch (Duncan Bravo) is the cashier at "Junk 'n' Stuff", a store that secretly houses the Man Cave.
 He alerts Captain Man of any dangers in Swellview.
 He also has a young nephew named Benjy and a pet carnivorous plant named Omar.
-His last appearance is in the first-season episode "Captain Jerk" as later episodes have his position handled by Jasper.
+His last appearance is in the first-season episode "Captain Jerk", with later episodes having his position handled by Jasper.